Karl Steinbuch

+From the late 1960s onwards the focus of his activity shifted from scientific research to right-wing political activism supporting the Neue Rechte.

 Biography

+Steinbuch joined the National Socialist German Students' League (NSDStB) and the Nazi Party.

 Steinbuch studied at the University of Stuttgart and in 1944 he received his PhD in physics.
 In 1948 he joined Standard Elektrik Lorenz (SEL, part of the ITT group) in Stuttgart, as a computer design engineer and later as a director of research and development, where he filed more than 70 patents.
-There Steinbuch completed the first European fully transistorized computer, the ER 56 marketed by SEL.
-In 1958 he became professor and director of the institute of technology for information processing (ITIV) of the University of Karlsruhe, where he retired in 1980.
+Steinbuch completed the first European fully transistorized computer, the ER 56 marketed by SEL.
+In 1958 he became professor and director of the Institute of Technology for information processing (ITIV) of the University of Karlsruhe, where he retired in 1980.

 In 1967 he began publishing books, in which he tried to influence German education policy.
-Together with books from colleagues like Jean Ziegler from Switzerland, Eric J. Hobsbawm from UK, and John Naisbitt his books predicted what he regarded as the coming education disaster of the emerging civic lobby society.
+Together with books from colleagues like Jean Ziegler from Switzerland, Eric J. Hobsbawm from the UK, and John Naisbitt his books predicted what he regarded as the coming education disaster of the emerging civic lobby society.